cupaco/ethos-scripts/README.md

 # ethos-scripts
 Scripts for ethOS

-1st Script: NVIDIA-power-limit
+# 1st Script: NVIDIA-power-limit

-DESC: This script will detect the NVIDIA graphic cards and will reset the powerlimit in watt.
+This script will detect any NVIDIA graphic card and will reset the powerlimit in watt.
+It's optimal to set a NVIDIA GTX1070 to a limit of 100W to save around 30% of energy.

  Set a new Powerlimit for NVIDIA PGUs
  on ethos or other Linux, which has nvidia-smi installed.